20 Fascinating Facts About Doctor Who

 16. MATT SMITH AUDITIONED FOR SHERLOCK A WEEK BEFORE AUDITIONING FOR DOCTOR WHO.

-Though Benedict Cumberbatch was always the first and only choice for Sherlock’s lead role, a number of actors—including Matt Smith—auditioned to play his sidekick, Watson.
+Though Benedict Cumberbatch was always the first and only choice for Sherlock’s lead role, a number of actors—including Matt Smith—auditioned to play his sidekick, Dr. John Watson.
 Smith auditioned for the role just about a week before he went in and read for the Eleventh Doctor.
 Fortunately, the latter worked out for him.
-(Steven Moffat is the showrunner on both Doctor Who and Sherlock.)
+(Steven Moffat was the showrunner on both Doctor Who and Sherlock, though Broadchurch creator Chris Chibnall will take over those duties on Doctor Who beginning with the next season.)

 17. A 2008 EPISODE FEATURED A FUTURE DOCTOR AND A FUTURE COMPANION.